 Audited Results for the year ended 31 December 2022

-Serabi Gold plc (AIM:SRB, TSX:SBI), the Brazilian focused gold mining and development company, today releases its audited results for the year ended 31 December 2022, and the unaudited results for the three month period to 31 December 2022.
+Serabi Gold plc (SRBSBI, the Brazilian focused gold mining and development company, today releases its audited results for the year ended 31 December 2022, and the unaudited results for the three month period to 31 December 2022.

 A copy of the Annual Report and audited Financial Statements can be accessed on the Company's website using the following link –https://bit.ly/41SlAKy